Tour offer 2021/2022

 Nepal has four primary seasons:

-During these month Japanese tourists and from other countries, loving the high Himalaya flower, comes to sight flowers.
+During the summer month, the jungles will be lush to the rain forest, and the rivers will swell, the lowlands or the fields of the hills will be full of rice and other crops.
+During summer month Japanese tourists and from other countries, loving the high Himalaya flower, comes to sight flowers.
 And most of the tourist willing to travel to Tibet comes from May to mid-October.
 And we also have a lot of Spanish tourists touring and trekking in Nepal in these months.

-from the first week of September to the mid of November and from first week of March to first week of July.
+The best time to take this itinerary is from the first week of September to the mid of December and from the first week of March to the first week of July.

 Where do we sleep?